Payment Management Intestinal inflammatory disease medical concept

 Complications of Crohn’s disease may also include Bowel obstruction.
 Crohn’s disease affects the entire thickness of the intestinal wall.
 Over time, parts of the intestine can thicken and narrow, blocking the flow of digestive contents.
 And you may need surgery.

 Diarrhea, abdominal pain, and cramping can make it hard for you to eat or for your bowel to absorb enough nutrients to keep you nourished.
 It is also common to develop anemia due to low iron or vitamin B12 caused by the disease.

 Chronic inflammation can lead to open sores (ulcers) in any part of your digestive tract, including the mouth and anus, and in the genital area (perineum).

-Sometimes ulcers can spread completely through the intestinal wall, creating a fistula – an abnormal connection between different parts of the body.
+Sometimes ulcers can spread completely through the intestinal wall, creating a fistula – an abnormal connection between different body parts.
 Fistulas near or around the anal area (perianal) are the most common type.
 In some cases, a fistula can become infected and form an abscess.